algolia/instantsearch/docs/docgen/src/advanced/multi-index-search.md

 ## Independent Multi-Index searches

-Let's take a look at what a minimalistic example of multi-index search looks like:
+Let's take a look at what a minimal example of multi-index search looks like:

 ```html
 <!-- App.vue -->